brunsviga13rk/thesis/src/modelling.typ

 Until now, the model produced by the previous chapter has no actual color information associated to it, thus it rendered with the default material which is likely a single solid color.
 Not very realistic.
 This can be improved upon by texturing.
-For that purpose this chapter deals with the process of creating photo realistic Materials for the polygon model.
-Afterward, textures of each of the materials major properties will be extracted to individual images enabling portable and detailed shading for the final model.

 === Texture mapping